BenSchZA/molecule-catalyst/Blockchain/README.md

 * `solc: 0.5.10`

 ## Project scripts
+For the following example scripts to run, you will need to have `yarn` installed globally.
+You can use `npm` by replacing `yarn` with `npm run`

-1. First install the required packages `yarn`
+1. First install the required packages by running `yarn`
 2. Compile the contracts by running `yarn build`
 3. Then, in a separate terminal tab, start the Ganache local blockchain with `yarn start`
 4. To run the tests, execute `yarn test`

+---

 # Smart Contracts

 Below is the details of the Molecule smart contract ecosystem.

 # Outline Of Architecture

+## Ecosystem Outline

+The Molecule contract ecosystem has multiple components.
+The major components are:
+* Factories: These create new markets
+* Registries: These store the addresses and information about markets
+* Markets: A market consists of a market (ERC20 bonding curve) and a vault (storage of funding and )
 ## Overview Of Individual Contracts

 This section will expand on the meaning and use of each contract within the ecosystem, as well as going through the life cycle of a project within the ecosystem.